benhoyt/scandir/os.rst

       follows symbolic links by default; to stat a symbolic link add the ``follow_symlinks=False`` argument.

-      On POSIX systems, this method always requires a system call.
+      On Unix, this method always requires a system call.
 On Windows, ``DirEntry.stat()`` requires a system call only if the entry is a symbolic link, and ``DirEntry.stat(follow_symlinks=False)`` never requires a system call.